xharaken/step_language/README.md

 1. Write a program to solve [the Travel Salesperson Problem (TSP)](https://github.com/hayatoito/google-step-tsp).
 1. Run the TSP program with the interpreter.

-I hope it will be educational and inspiring to run the TSP program you implemented with your own interpreter.
-For example, Step should be able to run [this example TSP program](./test/tsp.step).
+It will be educational and inspiring to run the TSP program you wrote with the interpreter you implemented.
+For example, Step should be able to run [this example TSP program](./test/tsp_greedy.step).

-Step is basically defined as a subset of Python with one exception that Step does not use Python's indent rule.
-Step uses `;`, `{` and `}` to define a statement / statement block because this simplifies the interpreter implementation).
+Step is basically defined as a subset of [Python3](https://docs.python.org/3/) with one exception that Step does not use Python3's indent rule.
+Step uses `;` to define a statement and `{` and `}` to define a statement block because this simplifies the interpreter implementation.

 Example:
 ```